Tenable Nessus

 More patchable programs added every week

-While Ninite and other patching tools have had the same patch offerings for decades, we're monitoring stats to keep adding the most useful prorgams.
+While Ninite and other patching tools have had the same patch offerings for decades, we're monitoring stats to keep adding the most useful programs (currently over 7,463)!

 Details matter